-- If you feel that an apprenticeship is right for you, complete and submit our online application
+- If you feel that an apprenticeship is right for you, complete and submit our online application form.

-- If you do not pass the telephone interview stage, Youthforce will offer you constructive feedback as well as advice and guidance on how to strengthen your application, either for another apprenticeship, or other employment
+- If you do not pass the telephone interview stage, Youthforce will offer you constructive feedback as well as advice and guidance on how to strengthen your application, either for another apprenticeship, or other opportunities.

 - If an employer selects you from a shortlist, you will then be invited for an interview and/or a trial day.

 - Usually, employers combine an interview with a trial day which gives you a chance to meet other employees, as well as get a taste of the workplace and the role.

-- If you are successful, a job offer will be made, usually conditional on pre-employment This typically includes reference checks from previous employers or places of study and may also include a DBS check.
+- If you are successful, a job offer will be made, usually conditional on pre-employment checks.
+This typically includes reference checks from previous employers or places of study and may also include a DBS check.

 - Alongside accepting a position with the employer, Youthforce will also arrange an apprenticeship enrolment (sign-up).
-This process involves a meeting with your tutor and mentor, outlining the course delivery model, and completing necessary enrolment
+This process involves a meeting with your tutor and mentor, outlining the course delivery model, and completing necessary enrolment paperwork.

 - After completing pre-employment checks, you will begin your apprenticeship with your employer, with Youthforce as your training provider.
 The aim of our training is to ensure that you are equipped with the skills to perform your workplace role, as well as put in place the foundation for further learning and development..